Quantitative Universal Approximation for Noisy Quantum Neural Networks: Noisy Quantum neural networks

 for some unitary operators~$\Vg$ and~$\Ug$, the latter being a function of parameters~$\ttheta$ and inputs~$\xx$.
-To add noise in the system, we require operations more general than simple unitary matrix multiplications, namely quantum channels, which we now recall briefly and refer the reader to~\cite[Section~3.5]{scherer2019mathematics} for full details.
+To add noise in the system, we require different operations, namely quantum channels, which we now recall briefly and refer the reader to~\cite[Section~3.5]{scherer2019mathematics} for full details.